Springs-DSA/neighborgoods-rs/README.md

 Planning - Creating an Event with multiple Request or Borrow Tickets tied to the same location, date and time.
-(Core Action) Listings - All items/skills currently available to borrow Needs - All current requests from community members Tickets - Individual user transactions (so "Borrowing Ticket" instead of "Borrowing request", because that's just confusing) Posting - Catch all term for all core actions for Users.
+(Core Action) Listings - All items/skills currently available to borrow Needs - All current requests from community members Tickets - Individual user transactions (so "Borrowing Ticket" instead of "Borrowing request", because that's just confusing). internal use only.
+Posting - Catch all term for all core actions for Users.
 Node - An individual server running a neighborgoods instance.
 Admin - A User with additional responsabilities of hoasting a node, moderating it, adding new Users, watching for problems and requesting additional features from developers.